implydata/pivot/docs/druid-0.9.1-lookup-migration.md

 ### Step 3

-Roll out Druid 0.9.1 to your cluster
+Roll out Druid 0.9.1 to your cluster.

 ### Step 4